OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 Alignment

-* Table with one row per source showing...
+* Table with one row per source summarizing the fates of its records.
-    * number of taxa
+    * number of taxa (records)
     * number of taxa in the source matched to union (already there)
     * number of taxa contributed (incrementally) by that source (new)
     * number of higher taxa lost due to merges and inconsistensies